mumukiller/raspberry-pi-netboot-setup/README.md

 <h4>P.S.
 I'm f...ing idiot</h4>

 The initial idea behind rpi is small media server with some usefull things like bitwarden, pivpn and that staff.
-The easeast way to make it it to use docker.
+The easeast way to make it is to use docker.
-Th installation pretty simple.
+The installation pretty simple.
 You just run one line script and voila...

-> truncate /var/lib/docker/devicemapper/devicemapper/data: file too large
+> Error starting daemon: error initializing graphdriver: devmapper: Unable to grow loopback file /var/lib/docker/devicemapper/devicemapper/data: truncate /var/lib/docker/devicemapper/devicemapper/data: file too large

 Yo, wtf!

 So i spent about a week, desperadly trying to understand what's going on.
-Of course it was not just wasted time, now i know what's difference between overlay2 and overlay because i read this https://docs.docker.com/storage/storagedriver/select-storage-driver/
+Of course it was not just wasted time, now i know what's the difference between overlay2 and overlay and othe useful information.
+I read this https://docs.docker.com/storage/storagedriver/select-storage-driver/

-I'm pretty sure the long version of this story will be much longer than this article.
-In fact i will have real chance to spend another week or two resolving this issue if my corrupted mind did not suggest me to look at new NAS...and i find this page https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have
+I'm pretty sure that the long version of this story will be much longer than this article.
+In fact i will have real chance to spend another week or two resolving this issue if my corrupted mind did not suggest me to look at new NAS...and we comes to a short story!

+I find this page https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Compatibility_Peripherals/What_kind_of_CPU_does_my_NAS_have

-DS216j	Marvell Armada 385 88F6820	Dual Core	2	Yes	Armada38x	DDR3 512 MB
+DS216j	<b>Marvell Armada</b> 385 88F6820	Dual Core	2	Yes	Armada38x	DDR3 512 MB

-Marvell Armada 385 88F6820

-Marvell Armada 385

-Marvell Armada
+and later

 > Never ever "J" - models had Docker because they are NOT Intel x64 based and will never be
 >